Be Patient. Order in process.

 Replacing a metal window can be done by yourself or by hiring a crew.
 There are advantages and disadvantages to both.
 If you’re removing an existing frame as well, the process is going to be slightly more complicated, as more parts will need to be properly removed.

 There are many online resources and videos that show the step-by-step process on how to remove a metal window.
-If for any reason you don’t feel comfortable doing it yourself, a window installation crew would be able to install the new metal window with ease and efficiency.
+If for any reason you don’t feel comfortable doing it yourself, a window installation crew would be able to install the replacement window with ease and efficiency.

 If you’re removing and installing a metal window yourself, you’ll want to give yourself a full day for the process.
 If you’re replacing multiple windows, don’t remove a window unless you have the time to put the new window in, as you don’t want to risk letting drafts and pests into the home.